niklasHagner/youtube-scheduler/README.md

 ## Troubleshooting common issues
+* the youtube player functions `onPlayerReady` and `onStateChange` never fire => check devtools, it's likely that youtube-scripts are blocked.
+(One of the common AdBlock plugins usually blocks two scripts required by the youtubePlayer)
 * node cannot access the `env.process.YOUTUBEAPIKEY` => you need to check the Prerequisities section again
 * some videos in the playlist were not found => set the `shouldCache` to false and try again
 * some video are not played => this can be a result of the clientside `onError` method which skips to the next video if the current video causes a known error.
 Check the schedule and the logs to find which video was the problem